Beebe Steven Lynk

 Beebe Steven Lynk (1872–1948) served as the professor of medical Latin botany and materia medica at the University of West Tennessee.
-She was an active member of the early black women's club movement, authoring a book, Advice to Colored Women in 1896.
+She was one of the first female African American professors in the country.
+She was also an active member of the early black women's club movement and an author.

-Early life and education
+Early life

 Lynk was born in Mason, Tennessee, on October 24, 1872.
 She was the daughter of Henderson Stevens and Jule Ann (Boyce) Stevens.
 She earned a degree from Lane College in Jackson, Tennessee, in 1892 at the age of 20.
-While it is known that her graduation was in 1892, it is unknown if she attended school early or if the degree she completed was only 2 years long.
-Although it is unknown when Beebe started her college career, it is known that the degree she obtained was a bachelor's degree from Lane College.
+While it is known that she graduated with a bachelors degree in 1892, it is unknown if she attended school early or if the degree she completed was only 2 years long.
 While there is not accurate documentation of the curriculum for the degree Beebe Steven Lynk received at Lane College, at the time that she would have attended, the college's degree options were in preaching and teaching.
-Based on Lynk's future career, we can assume that she received her degree from Lane College in teaching.